danielkinpara/Project_GCD/README.md

 3. The Code Book with the description of the variables used in the script and in the database.

 *Objective*

 The script *run_analysis.R* takes the dataset obtained in the study *Human Activity Recognition Using Smartphones Data Set* carried out by Reyes-Ortiz, Anguita, Ghio, Oneto and Parra (2013) and outputs a file named *run_analysis.txt*.

-The dataset is splitted into two groups: *test* and *train*.
-The total dataset has 561 different sensor readings refered to accelaration and angular velocity from a smartphone installed in the waist of 30 volunteers.
+The total dataset has 561 different sensor readings of accelaration and angular velocity in a time scale from a smartphone installed in the waist of 30 volunteers.
 Each subject performs six activities: walking, walking upstairs, walking downstairs, sitting, standing, and laying.
+The subjects were splitted into two groups: *test* and *training*.

 The script merges the two groups, select 66 variables related to mean and standard deviation of some of the sensor readings.
+The final dataframe produced encompasses a tidy dataset of 180 rows (30 subjects X 6 activities) and the calculated mean of each 66 variables for each activity and for each subject.

 *Literature*